jamesplease/redux-resource/docs/api-reference/get-status.md

   `mapStateToProps`, and then passing them in as props into your component.
 That way, you have access to this information in all of the lifecycle methods of your component.

+- The first argument, `state`, doesn't always need to be the state of your Redux store.
+For instance, if you're using this method within your component's lifecycle methods, such as `componentWillReceiveProps`, you may instead pass it an object that is a subset of the state.
+This can be useful when you're comparing a previous status against an upcoming status.